phuc16102001/near-dvp-ft/README.md

 ## Operation - Storage staking

 These operations are for implementing application.
 Because of allocating account require an amount of money, so the user must pay it to registry.
+This schema was based-on the [NEP145](https://nomicon.io/Standards/StorageManagement) standard.

 ### Verify storage staking
 ```bash